avnewman/OceanRays/tests/README.md

 1. `BuildSoundSpeed` shows how to:
     * Use existing CTD data in .cnv format to visualize variables
     * Build sound speed profiles from data
+    * write out results to local file (and read them in again)
     * Compare results between different models and pre-computed values

 1. `RayTracing` shows how to: